-If your application is accepted, cover will start as long as you're receiving employer super contributions, even if your balance hasn't reached \$6,000 or if you're under 25.
-You'll also need to have enough money to cover the cost of your insurance.
+If your application is accepted, cover will start as long as you're receiving employer super contributions3, even if your balance hasn't reached \$6,000 or if you're under 25.
+You'll also need to have enough money in your super account to cover the cost of your insurance.